wiktor-jurek/jurekdev/src/markdown-notes/CS409-softwarearchitecture/Visitor-patterns-AST/Visitor-pattern.md

+# Visitor Pattern

-# Intent
+## Intent

 To represent an operation to be performed on the elements of an object structure. **Visitor lets you define a new operation without changing the classes of the elements on which it operates.**

 With a visitor, you can define a new method that works on a class without changing it.

-# Motivation
+## Motivation

 Consider a compiler performing operations on elements of an abstract syntax tree.

 The issue here is that operations within each node type are different, and if we want to change that, we need to change the code within every single node type.
 This could be hundreds if not thousands of node types.